-I thought in Rich, that I had found someone who would always support me, and never let me down.
+I thought in Danny, that I had found someone who would always support me, and never let me down.
 I have to now accept that was never the case.
-That Rich was never that person and that for the last ten years I had been living a lie –to a degree of my own making.
-I know now that Rich is so desperate to be that person and make it up to me; but I don’t think he can, he is not like me, he cannot be the person that I thought he was (I am crying now).
+That Danny was never that person and that for the last ten years I had been living a lie –to a degree of my own making.
+I know now that Danny is so desperate to be that person and make it up to me; but I don’t think he can, he is not like me, he cannot be the person that I thought he was (I am crying now).

 I thought that I had found the love that everybody searches for; I thought I was so lucky.
 But it wasn’t what I thought it was at all.
 I really feel that the last ten years were just a heap of shit!

-I know that Rich is so desperate for us to have that ‘love affair’ back, but we never really had it in the first place!
+I know that Danny is so desperate for us to have that ‘love affair’ back, but we never really had it in the first place!

 Through no fault of my own my world has been turned upside down; and no matter what we do, no matter how hard we try, they are the facts and I have to face them to move on.
-That is why, I say about the other things I have to consider Tom, Damian, the dog, cats, house, lifestyle; because those things do keep me here now, not just my love for Rich.
-Before it would have only been my love for Rich!
+That is why, I say about the other things I have to consider Ethan, Adam, the dog, cats, house, lifestyle; because those things do keep me here now, not just my love for Danny.
+Before it would have only been my love for Danny!

-Christmas was lovely, no I could not have done that on my own, because Rich being here made it lovely.
-He is so loving now, I never actually realised how much of an arsehole he had become before ‘The War.’’; and I ask myself can I not fall in love with the person I have now?
+Christmas was lovely, no I could not have done that on my own, because Danny being here made it lovely.
+He is so loving now, I never actually realised how much of an arsehole he had become before ‘The War’, and I ask myself can I not fall in love with the person I have now?
 I don’t know.
-Rich will have always had sex with someone else, kissed someone else, set up home with someone else, so only time will tell.
+Danny will have always had sex with someone else, kissed someone else, set up home with someone else, so only time will tell.

-I have decided to share with you my first journal entry from 2008 (all journal entries showing every high, low, high, low, happiness, despair, thinking a had a grip, knowing I had not, will be available in my book, so you can see my total madness and probably relate to it!).
+I have decided to share with you my first journal entry from 2008 (all journal entries showing every high, low, high, low, happiness, despair, thinking I had a grip, knowing I had not, is available in my book, the link is below) so you can see my total madness and probably relate to it!

 The lady I worked with was right when she told me I was still grieving; only the shock had subsided, the grief was still there and the waves of grief would still be there for a long time to come.

-I have listed all the things that “made my life better” and at the time they did, and although my heart was broken I had to use them to keep me there; I had a responsibility to others as well as myself.
-But I have to be honest here: If Rich had not been contrite, if Rich had not worked hard every day to keep me and show me how sorry he was, I would have left (or he would have left because I wasn’t giving up the house!); and I would have taken care of all the others anyway.
-They were just a tool that I used, I reminded myself of the upset that they would go through if I called time, and in addition to Rich’s actions in trying to make it work then everything I considered enabled me to stay and tell the demon to shut the fuck up!
+I have listed to all the things that “made my life better” and at the time they did, and although my heart was broken I had to use them to keep me there; I had a responsibility to others as well as myself.
+But I have to be honest here: If Danny had not been contrite, if Danny had not worked hard every day to keep me and show me how sorry he was, I would have left (or he would have left because I wasn’t giving up the house!) and I would have taken care of all the others anyway.
+They were just a tool that I used: I reminded myself of the upset that they would go through if I called time, I then added them to Danny’s actions in trying to make it work enabling me to stay and tell the demon to shut the fuck up!

-But actually the most important thing I had then, although I did not realise it at the time, was that Rich was so loving, so sorry; that I had a man who adored me, worshipped me, a man who was constantly striving to keep me; and yet at that time I did not see that as the thing that defined me – because I was afraid to.
+But actually the most important thing I had then, although I did not realise it at the time, was that Danny was so loving, so sorry; that I had a man who adored me, worshipped me, a man who was constantly striving to keep me; and yet at that time I did not see that as one of the contributory things that defined me – because I was afraid to.
 I did not see that as the most important thing (although somewhere I knew, or I would not have written it down.) to me because I had done that once before and had my heart broken.
-At the time I wrote this journal entry I did not feel that Rich would ever be counted as something important to me, I could not allow myself to be vulnerable where Rich was concerned ever again.
+At the time I wrote this journal entry I did not feel that Danny would ever be counted as something important to me, I could not allow myself to be vulnerable where Danny was concerned ever again.
 And look at where I am now!

-I smiled at the entry where I said that I thought that Rich was my soulmate, because he was, he just made a mistake, he always has been.
-In fact I have written a post only this week in my other blog where Rich is my last but not least blessing, and in it I say why.
+I smiled at the entry where I said that I thought that Danny was my soulmate, because he was, he just made a mistake, he always has been.
+In fact I have written a post only this week in my other blog where Danny is my last, but not least blessing and in it I say why.
 If you really want some hope read that, because we are now nearly twelve years down the line.
-You can click on this link below to see it.
+You can click on the link below to see it.